Cambridge

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The median taxpayer income in Cambridge SA2 was $60,871 according to postcode level ATO data aggregated by AreaSearch for financial year 2023.
-The average income was $75,703 during this period.
-Nationally, these figures are high compared to Greater Hobart's median income of $54,577 and average income of $65,190 in the same year.
-Based on Wage Price Index growth of 9.6% since financial year 2023, estimated median income for Cambridge is approximately $66,715 as of September 2025, with an average of around $82,970 during this period.
-Census data indicates that household, family and personal incomes in Cambridge rank between the 77th and 77th percentiles nationally.
-The earnings profile shows that 33.7% of residents earn between $1,500 and $2,999 weekly, with a total of 3,029 residents falling into this category.
-This aligns with the surrounding region where this cohort represents 32.2%.
-Cambridge demonstrates significant affluence with 32.3% earning over $3,000 per week, supporting premium retail and service offerings.
-After housing costs, residents retain 89.2% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 7th decile.
+The Cambridge SA2 shows a median taxpayer income of $60,871 and an average of $75,703 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is very high nationally, contrasting with Greater Hobart's median income of $54,577 and average income of $65,190.
+Based on Wage Price Index growth of 9.6% since FY-23, current estimates would be approximately $66,715 (median) and $82,970 (average) as of September 2025.
+Census data reveals household, family and personal incomes all rank highly in Cambridge, between the 77th and 77th percentiles nationally.
+The earnings profile shows the largest segment comprises 33.7% earning $1,500 - 2,999 weekly (3,029 residents), aligning with the surrounding region where this cohort likewise represents 32.2%.
+Cambridge demonstrates considerable affluence with 32.3% earning over $3,000 per week, supporting premium retail and service offerings.
+After housing costs, residents retain 89.2% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income